retaildevcrews/caf-terraform-landingzones-starter/enterprise_scale/construction_sets/aks/online/aks_secure_baseline/cluster-baseline-settings/README.md

 > Note: This is part of the Azure Kubernetes Service (AKS) Baseline Cluster reference implementation.
 For more information check out the [readme file in the root](../README.md).

 This is the root of the GitOps configuration directory.
-These Kubernetes object files are expected to be deployed via our in-cluster Flux operator.
+These Kubernetes object files are expected to be deployed via Flux Helm operator.
 They are our AKS cluster's baseline configurations.
 Generally speaking, they are workload agnostic and tend to all cluster-wide configuration concerns.

 ## Contents